-(h) The investment objective of the international equity other investment funds is capital appreciation.
-It seeks to achieve this by investing in a managed portfolio of the securities of companies listed on the stock markets of non-OECD (Organization for Economic Co-operation and Development) countries or of companies the majority of whose sales or assets are in non-OECD countries.
+(h) The investment objective of the international equity other investment funds is capital appreciation with low volatility and high absolute returns.
+It seeks to achieve this by investing in primarily small-cap stocks in companies in Africa and the Middle East.